KPMcDonough49/phase_3_project/README.md

 Further analyses could provide even more insight into how we can predict the operating condition of wells in Tanzania:

-**More features of the wells** Other features that could indicate a functioning well include usage rate (how often it gets used in a given day/week and month), proximity to nearest subvillage,
+**More features of the wells** Other features that could indicate a functioning well include usage rate (how often it gets used in a given day/week and month), and proximity to nearest subvillage.

 **Better idea of populations of specific regions.** There was a lot of missing data that we had to impute for the population feature.
 If we could gather actual population estimates through a thorough census, we could then determine which wells to focus on first.
 Those wells that are non-functioning in a larger populated area would be highest priority.

-**Better idea of when the well was contructed.** THis was another column of  a lot of missing values.
+**Better idea of when the well was contructed.** This was another column of  a lot of missing values.
 If we could gather more information on the contruction year of the well based on geological surveys, we can determine how much longer a well will last before it becomes non-functional.

 **Implement new technology for functionality tracking.** We could implement sensors on all the wells to determine if they are being used.
-We may be able to also capture satellite images of the wells to see if they are being used.

 ### For More Information:
 Please review our full analysis in our [Final Notebook](./final_notebook.ipynb), our [Images](./images), our [Presentation](./final_presentation_phase_3.pdf)
 and our [Dashboard Code](./working_notebooks/dashboard_code.py).

-For any additional questions, please contact Ryan Reilley and Kevin McDonough
+For any additional questions, please contact Ryan Reilly and Kevin McDonough

 Ryan:
 Email: ryan.m.reilly@gmail.com